Turkish War of Independence: Greek landing at Smyrna

-The reaction of Greek landing at Smyrna and continued Allied seizures of land served to destabilize Turkish civil society.
-The Ottoman government, including most of the Turkish bourgeoisie, trusted the Allies to bring peace, and thought the terms offered at Mudros were considerably more lenient than they actually were.
-Pushback was potent in the capital, with 23 May 1919 being largest of the Sultanahmet Square demonstrations by Turks in Constantinople against the Greek occupation of Smyrna, the largest act of civil disobedience in Turkish history at that point.
+Ottoman bureaucrats, military, and bourgeoisie trusted the Allies to bring peace, and thought the terms offered at Mudros were considerably more lenient than they actually were.
+Pushback was potent in the capital, with 23 May 1919 being largest of the Sultanahmet Square demonstrations organized by the Turkish Hearths against the Greek occupation of Smyrna, the largest act of civil disobedience in Turkish history at that point.
+The Ottoman government condemned the landing, but could do little about it.